 - The young bamboo has tops, but after being scraped, the tops dry up.
 The cause for these is yet to be discovered.

-Budhasubba as the symbol of love
+Budhasubba is the symbol of love

-- The lush, quiet and secluded place of the Budhasubba vicinity should be the reason why lovers here come to tie the thread on the bamboo.
+- The lush, quiet, and secluded place of the Budhasubba vicinity should be the reason why lovers here come to tie the thread on the bamboo.

 - The temple complex is an attractive area surrounded by the bamboo hut.
 As people reach this temple, they can feel the romantic environment.
 So the temple may have gradually become the temple of love.

 - When the coupe times the thread on the bamboo, some kind of faith arises in their heart.
 That only better and positive things will happen from now on.
-When the desire for the love of the couple fulfills, it seems as if Budhasubba has heard their prayers.
+When the desire for the love of the couple is fulfilled, it seems as if Budhasubba has heard their prayers.
 So this temple gradually became the love temple which fulfills all the desires of the couple in love.

 - The Budhasubba is also a religious and spiritual area.
 Now the couple made it even more beautiful by making it a love temple.

-The temple, the premises and Bijayapur itself are full of interesting legends and stories.
-The religious soul, the natural beauty of the area and the temple are calling for its preservation.
+The temple, the premises, and Bijayapur itself are full of interesting legends and stories.
+The religious soul, the natural beauty of the area, and the temple are calling for its preservation.

-Responsible authorities, traders and citizens should raise their efforts in unification for the protection and promotion of such areas.
+Responsible authorities, traders, and citizens should raise their efforts in unification for the protection and promotion of such areas.